andrewcheryl/portfolio-feature-selection-techniques/README.md

 Predictors (X):
   - 500 predictor features
-  - All features are of type integer
+  - All features are of type integer.

 #### Explore Univariate distributions
 First, we explore the distributions of each features.
 Let's look at the mean and standard deviation of each feature.